hesampour-a/my-home-2/README.md

 ## My Home

-a web application for controlling a smart home.back end with laravel and front with vue
+a web application for controlling a smart home.
+-back end with laravel
+-front with vue